-Molly Harriss Olson is an internationally-recognised leader in global sustainability with experience spanning over 30 years.
+Molly Harriss Olson is an internationally-recognised pioneer of global sustainability with experience spanning over 35 years and multiple continents.

 Ms Olson recently completed 15 years with Fairtrade; the last nine years as CEO of Fairtrade ANZ where Ms Olson led Fairtrade’s work to strengthen Asia-Pacific markets and regional Fairtrade supply chains, growing Fairtrade revenue and bolstering environmental and economic sustainability practices within the Fairtrade system.

-For the six years prior to her CEO ANZ role, Ms Olson served on the Board of Fairtrade International for nearly six years and as its Chair for the final two.
+For the six years prior to her CEO ANZ role, Ms Olson served on the Board of Fairtrade International as an Independent Director and as its Chair.
 During this time she played a pivotal role in passing a new Constitution providing half ownership to Fairtrade producers and workers and improving governance of Fairtrade internationally.
 Ms Olson served on the New Zealand Government’s Trade Advisory Board for Prime Minister Jacinda Ardern.

 Ms Olson previously served on the Boards of The Global Reporting Initiative (GRI), The Australia Institute, the Global Action Plan, the Green Building Council of Australia, the AMP Sustainable Investments Alpha Advisory Board, Australia 21, Clean up the World, Clean up Australia, “G” Magazine Editorial Board, and was the Founding Chair of the Editorial Advisory Board of Ecos Magazine (CSIRO Publishers).

 Ms Olson earned her Joint Bachelor degrees in Economics and Environmental Studies with Thesis honours from the University of California, Santa Cruz.
-She was a distinguished Bates Resident Scholar at Yale University where she earned a Masters in Environmental Policy from the School of Forestry and Environmental Studies.
+She was a distinguished Bates Resident Scholar at Yale University where she earned a Masters in Environmental Policy from the Yale School of the Environmental (& Law School).

 Molly Harriss Olson - CEO Fairtrade Australia & New ZealandAs the CEO of Fairtrade Australia & New Zealand, Molly Harriss Olson leads a dynamic team strengthening Fairtrade supply chains, growing revenue and bolstering environmental and economic sustainability practices throughout the Asia Pacific region.
 In this video Molly explains the role of fairtrade in tackling modern slavery which affects 45 million people globally in 167 countries.